arthurlm/one-brc-rs/README.md

 sync; echo 1 > /proc/sys/vm/drop_caches
 ```

+Few utilities to deal with this can be found under the [utils](./utils/) directory.

 ### Java implementation

 I do not have GraalVm, so I will only run the best pure Java implementation.